Introduction

 Should you play Queen 10 in Poker?

 Queen Ten suited (QTs) is a versatile hand that can be played profitably from late positions or as a speculative hand in multi-way pots.
-In early positions, it is generally better to fold to avoid difficult post-flop situations.
+It is generally better to fold in early positions to avoid difficult post-flop situations.
 QTs can make strong draws and top pairs, making them valuable in the right situations.

 How to play K10 offsuit?

 King Ten offsuit (KTo) should be played cautiously, as it is prone to domination by stronger hands.
 In early positions, it is better to fold KTo.
-In middle and late positions, consider raising if the table is passive and fold if facing aggression from tight players.
-When you hit top pair, be mindful of kicker problems and proceed cautiously.
+In middle and late positions, consider raising the table if the player is passive and fold if facing aggression from tight players.
+When you hit the top pair, be mindful of kicker problems and proceed cautiously.

 How to play suited cards in poker?